randombk/chatterbox-vllm/README.md

 ```
 3. You should be able to run `python example-tts.py` and not have it crash.
 4. That's as far as things have gotten thus far.

+# Disclaimer

+THIS IS A PERSONAL PROJECT and is not affiliated with my employer in any way.
+The project is based solely on publicly-available information.
+All opinions are my own and do not necessarily represent the views of my employer.